-When you have completed your selection for the surround back channels, press the $\checkmark$ Navigation Button 15 to move the cursor to SUBWOFER.
+When you have completed your selection for the back surround channels, press the ▼ Navigation Button 5 on the remote to move the cursor to SUBWOOFER.

-Press the ◄/▶ Navigation Button 1 to select the option that best describes your system.
+Press the ◄/▶ Navigation Button 1 on the remote to select the option that best describes your system.